How to Relax about Picky Eating $10

 - Reality-based advice for intuitive eating, Division of Responsibility, body image, and more.

-This digital ebook offers a solid feeding structure and a reassuring approach to making family meals less stressful and more enjoyable.
+This digital ebook offers a solid feeding structure and a reassuring approach to making family meals less stressful and more enjoyable for everyone at the table!

 Hi!
 We’re Amy and Virginia and we’re here to help you find the joy in the daily challenge of feeding your family.